 A fire pit is an open burning bowl, whereas a chiminea is built with a chimney.
-The outdoor fireplace products on the market that have mesh wraparounds, multi openings or bowl designs should be considered fire pits.
+The outdoor fireplace products on the market that have mesh wrap around, multi openings or bowl designed burn barrels should be considered fire pits.
 There are many fire pits incorrectly advertised as chimineas, but they are not chimineas.
-A chiminea will have a flu or chimney that drafts properly much like an indoor fireplace.
+A chiminea will have a flue or chimney that drafts properly much like an indoor fireplace.
 The drafting on a chiminea naturally brings fresh air into the fire and directs smoke up, away from guests.

 Do you recommend clay or metal chimineas?

 A cast iron or cast aluminum chiminea is always going to be a better investment that will last many years after a clay one falls apart.
 The majority of clay fireplaces have a life span of less than a year before needing to be replaced.
 We recommend metal chimineas to anyone considering purchasing a chiminea.

 Clay chiminea quality is based on a combination of many factors; using the right mixtures of clay, proper mixing of clay, firing techniques, using fresh molds, assembly of molded clay and paint applications – all of which play a part in providing a high quality, consistent clay product.
 When buying a clay chiminea there is no way to know if all these factors have been achieved.